codurance/site/src/_posts/2020-04-28-terraform-with-multiple-environments.md

 }
 ```

-I actually like having together the values that change per environment, so it is to see what changes between environment, but it does create far more noise within the file.
+I actually like having together the values that change per environment, so it easy to see what changes between environment, but it does create far more noise within the file.

 As I said, at that point workspaces were not recommended for multiple environments